laoban-dev/laoban/README.md

 * `links` are used within the 'master project' that laoban is looking after.
       * It allows laoban to set up symbolic links so that changes in one project are immediately reflected
       * These are added as dependencies to the project, with the 'current version number'
-* `publish` should this project be affected by commands with the guard condition ${projectDetails.projectDetails.publish}
+* `publish` should this project be affected by commands with the guard condition ${projectDetails.details.publish}
       * Typically these are projects to be published to npmjs
       * typicall commands are `laoban pack`, `laoban publish`, `laoban ls-publish`
 * `generation` the projects are sorted in generation order so that all generation 0 projects are processed before generation 1